 While vaccines will reduce the number of COVID-19 infections and lower the viral load of infected people, making it hard to detect the virus at such low concentrations, incorporating new sensitive detection methods, such as digital PCR, might increase sensitivity five- to ten-fold.
 Digital PCR is a highly precise approach to sensitive and reproducible nucleic acid detection and quantification.
 It is proving its superiority in many of the applications that currently use quantitative PCR, among other things, testing for SARS-CoV-2 RNA virus in wastewater.
 The QIAcuity nanoplate digital PCR system partitions the sample into 26,000 individual reactions, increasing the chances of identifying a single positive.
-More on this story can be found here.

 From Australia to Europe, scientists are discovering the value of digital PCR in population-wide disease monitoring.
 Digital PCR also proved useful in SARS-CoV-2 virus detection in a French oyster farm.
 As filtrating animals, oysters are very susceptible to the quality of the water where they live and, therefore, the impact of wastewater overflow.
 The French startup I.A.G.E., Montpellier, took advantage of the QIAcuity dPCR solution because of its throughput, reliability, simplicity of use and affordable price, revealing not only the presence of the virus but also the first proof that the UK variant had reached the country.
 It has since allowed them to perform global and massive monitoring of the infection levels in a population within a city, and even smaller communities, such as residential settings for elderly people.
 You can read the full story here.

 To find out more about how QIAGEN is supporting COVID-19 wastewater testing applications, visit the COVID-19 hub.